biopragmatics/oquat/docs/invalids/prefix/wikipedia.en.md

-# FBdv
+# wikipedia.en: Wikipedia

+This page summarize the different resources that reference `wikipedia.en` but use local unique identifiers that do not match the standard pattern of ^[A-Za-z-0-9_]+$.
+Of the 19 resources,
-The following 2 variants were found: ['Wikipedia', 'wikipedia']
+2 variants on the standard prefix were found: ['Wikipedia', 'wikipedia'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref                        |   usages_count | usages                                          |
 |--------------------------------------|----------------|-------------------------------------------------|